<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

 It often presents at 5-6 yrs or around 10-11yrs, and most commonly around transitional years.
-That said it can begin at any age, and has a higher prevalence with children diagnosed with SEND
+That said it can begin at any age, and has a higher prevalence with children diagnosed with SEND[1] (EBSA is not currently included in DSM-5).

 &#xD;